Blaisorblade/pdbp.github.io/index.md

  - in `PDBP`
    - The meaning of I/O effects is defined *at the boundaries of application code*.

-Reading and writing capabilities are (more or less, more details later in this document) declared as
+Reading and writing capabilities are, more or less, declared as

 ```scala
   trait Reading[R, >-->[- _, + _]] {